IIT-EnergySystemModels/openSDUC/doc/md/InputData.md

 | ShutDownCost    | Shutdown cost                                                      | M€                   |
 | CO2EmissionRate | CO2 emission rate                                                  | tCO2/MWh             |

 A generator with linear variable cost > 0 is considered a thermal unit.
-If its maximum storage > 0 is considered an ESS.
+If its maximum storage is > 0, it is considered an ESS.
 Internally, all the maximum and minimum power values below 1e-5 times the maximum system demand will be converted to 0 by the model.

 The startup cost of generating units refers to the expenses incurred when bringing a power generation unit online, from an idle state to a point where it can produce electricity.